 - You protect them by keeping abusive behavior secret.

 Trauma bonds can linger, even when the abuse happened long ago.
-You might struggle to stop thinking about someone who hurt you and feel the urge to reach out or try again.
+You might find it difficult to stop thinking about someone who hurt you and feel the urge to reach out or try again.

-People who haven’t experienced abuse often struggle to understand why people remain in abusive relationships.
+People who haven’t experienced abuse often find it difficult to understand why people remain in abusive relationships.
 They might believe you’re perfectly capable of leaving.

 In reality, though, the trauma bond makes this extremely difficult.